ghoomfrog/cobblestone/cobblestone.md

 Charisma      |20|The ability to inflict the Charmed condition Illusiveness  |20|The ability to inflict the Illuded condition Willpower     |20|The anti-trait of charisma; trying to escape a charm depends on this trait.
+Wisdom        |20|The anti-trait of illusiveness; trying to escape an illusion depends on this trait.
-Wisdom        |20|The anti-trait of illusiveness Intimidation  |0 |The ability to inflict the Intimidated condition Courage       |20|The anti-trait of intimidation; trying to overcome an intimidation depends on this trait.
+Intimidation  |0 |The ability to inflict the Intimidated condition Courage       |20|The anti-trait of intimidation; trying to overcome an intimidation depends on this trait.
 Religion      |40|Praying depends on this trait.